ash0080/gun.doc.cn/Auth.md

 });
 ```

+Your account credentials are automatically encrypted end-to-end so nobody else except for you can access it.

-Finally, you can then save data to their account that nobody else can write to:
+Finally, you can then save data to their account that nobody else can write to, but that we want to be publicly readable:

 ```javascript
 var alice = {name: "Alice"};